 Why study Politics?

-Forget boring men in grey suits; politics has exploded into a riot of colour.
-Standoffs between Teresa May and Nicola Sturgeon; Tory deal making with the Northern Ireland DUP; young voters up in arms; old Labour taking on new Labour; bitter (or sweet, depending on your perspective) divorce proceedings between Britain and Europe; barefaced resurgence of the far right; capricious presidents from Trump and Putin to Kim Jong-un and Rodrigo Duterte; raging climate crisis; and global terrorism.
+Forget boring men in grey suits; politics has exploded into a riot of colour: school children striking for ‘Climate Action’; Britain and Europe battling over divorce proceedings; constitutional crisis and unlawful suspensions of Parliament; deep splits within the Conservative and Labour Parties; Lib Dems possibly on the up; barefaced resurgence of the far right; capricious presidents from Trump and Putin to Kim Jong-un and Rodrigo Duterte; digital interference in voting systems and global terrorism.
 Arguably it could not be a better time, albeit extremely volatile, to study politics.

 ‘Politics’ shapes the world we live in from the tax we pay to what kind of education we receive.
 On a national and global scale it affects our future security and quality of life.
 Politics is an excellent subject choice for students who want to begin to fathom and take an active part in the world around them.